frankxu1201/do_more_reading/README.md

 *when you need to read...*

-A collection of Python scripts for academic research workflows.
+A short Python scripts for academic research workflows.

 ---